servo/servo.org/_posts/2024-08-27-building-browser.md

 This is what people refer to as a web page.
 With multi-view support, we can create multiple web pages as tabs in a single window.
 Most importantly, we can draw our UI with additional webviews.
-The main reason we want to write UI using Servo itself is that we can dogfood our own stack and verify that it can meet the practical requirements <!-- of what? or remove “the” -->, such as prompt windows, context menus, file selectors, and more.
+The main reason we want to write UI using Servo itself is that we can dogfood our own stack and verify that it can meet practical requirements, such as prompt windows, context menus, file selectors, and more.

 Basic multi-view support was reviewed and merged into Servo earlier this year thanks to [@delan](https://github.com/delan) ([#30840](https://github.com/servo/servo/pull/30840), [#30841](https://github.com/servo/servo/pull/30841), [#30842](https://github.com/servo/servo/pull/30842)).
 Verso refined that into a specific type called [WebView](https://docs.versotile.org/verso/webview/struct.WebView.html).